keystonejs/keystone/docs/guides/custom-schema.md

 };
 ```

+> **Note:** As shown here, resolvers can execute further GraphQL operations of their own.

 ## Conclusion

 As you can see, custom schema can be used to augment Keystone's existing GraphQL functionality in various ways.
 Custom mutations can be used for actions like incrementation that require a single operation that should not rely on data from the client, but they can also be used for operations that have side effects not related to updating lists.

 > **Reminder:** We used a custom mutation to increase the reliability of operations like incrementation because client requests can be received out of order.

-Whilst a custom mutation is a huge improvement over a two-step query-then-mutate solution, it is not completely transactional in every situation.
+Whilst a custom mutation is a huge improvement over a client-side query-then-mutate solution, it is not completely transactional in every situation.
 The `incrementPageViews` function is asynchronous.
 This means it awaits database operations like `findById` and `update`.
 Depending on your server environment database operations, just like http requests, can be returned in a different order than executed in JavaScript.

 In this example we've reduced the window this can occur in from seconds to milliseconds.
-It's not likely a problem for simple page views but you may want to consider implementing database transactions where accuracy is absolutely critical.
+It's not likely a problem for simple page views, but you may want to consider implementing database transactions where accuracy is absolutely critical.